SOUTH RIVER FOREST:

 greenspace will serve as the engine for much needed low impact sustainable economic development and an effective tool for DeKalb County’s leaders to recruit desired business and industry to the area.
 Paired with thoughtful commercial growth, public parks and greenspaces provide more sought-after amenities for residents than either can achieve independently – including irreplaceable public health benefits, more diversified and equitable opportunities, environmental protection and sustainability.

 The South River Forest strategic action plan, which embraces community collaboration for equitable and sustainable outcomes, is being actively pursued and supported by The Nature Conservancy and the South River Watershed Alliance.
 Stop the Swap (Save Intrenchment Creek Park) is an important effort in this broader land use planning initiative for SW DeKalb.

 The South River Forest Coalition

 The SRFC is open to any and all individuals, groups, businesses and organizations.
-Join the the SRFC Facebook group as we pick up steam and help support initiatives like the South River Forest regional park vision.
+Join us by filling out the SRFC questionnaire and join the the SRFC Facebook group as we pick up steam and help support initiatives like the South River Forest regional park vision.